CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 * Script tools: an extended script description mode and a script opener.
 * Commands to help log reading and analyzing.
 * Backups of old logs
+* Python console enhancements such as a custom startup script and the possibility to keep input history in memory after NVDA restarts.
 * In the Python console workspace, a function to open the source code of an object.
-* A custom startup script for the Python console
 * A command to log the stack trace of the speech.speak function.
 * A command to reverse translate the items of the interface.